dell/csi-powerflex/README.md

 run, provides a valid CSI endpoint.
 This project can also be built as a Golang plug-in in order to extend the functionality of other programs.

+For Documentation, please go to [Dell CSI Driver Documentation](https://dell.github.io/storage-plugin-docs/).

 ## Support
 The CSI Driver for Dell EMC PowerFlex image, which is the built driver code, is available on Dockerhub and is officially supported by Dell EMC.

 The source code for CSI Driver for Dell EMC PowerFlex available on Github is unsupported and provided solely under the terms of the license attached to the source code.
 For clarity, Dell EMC does not provide support for any source code modifications.

 For any CSI driver issues, questions or feedback, join the [Dell EMC Container community](https://www.dell.com/community/Containers/bd-p/Containers).

-## Patches
-Patch notes for the CSI Driver for Dell EMC PowerFlex are described in [patch-notes.md](patch-notes.md)

 ## Building